usdot-fhwa-stol/carma-utils/README.md

-# CARMADriverUtils
+# CARMAUtils
-CARMADriverUtils contains packages relevent to or useful for developing device drivers for usage with the CARMAPlatform
+CARMAUtils contains packages relevent to or useful for developing device drivers for usage with the CARMAPlatform

 This package is required to build most of the CARMAPlatform device drivers